Camyza/mybb-diceroller/README.md

 ## Known Issues
 * Cannot preview rolls.
   * This is unlikely to be added due to the potential for abuse and incompatibility with current tamper preventions.
 (The post ID is used as an RNG seed.
 Previewed posts have no seed!)
-* Cannot quote rolls and maintain their values.
-  * Work in progress!